 For these reasons, there are strong disincentives for any one organization or individual to acquire too many galaxies.
-The more galaxies one party possesses, the fewer there are with strong incentives to stimulate efforts to build on the network, reducing the value of holding that space, and the greater the risk that the users will perceive this as a power grab by a party without their interests in mind.
+If galaxy ownership becomes more centralized, individuals will be less incentivized to build on the network which will reduce the value of address space.
+Furthermore, such centralization might provoke a fork if such centralized powers are perceived as malicious by the users.
 This is in contrast to real-life republics, where there is little risk for one party to accumulate as much power as they can manage since the cost to the citizens to overthrow that power is enormous.
 Thus, only especially egregious displays of power ever result in rebellion.
 Within the Urbit republic, users need only to change the code they run to leave the Senate powerless, and so the threat of rebellion is much more real.
 We estimate that within a digital republic like Urbit, the centrifugal forces outweigh the centripetal forces, and that the outcome of this is more stable than the reverse.

 Why have governance at all?